Table of contents

 Cover letter

 It’s important to research the company enough that you are aware of whom you should address in your email.
-Forget “To whom it may concern” and find the person that your email will indeed concern.
+Forget “To whom it may concern” and find the person who will most likely look through your application.
 Your email can be fairly informal but keep it short and relevant.

-So, there you go.
-You now have a great base for applying for your next position.
-And why wait?
+You now have a great base for applying for your next position, so why wait?
 The sooner you start working on your portfolio the better.

 Give Archifolio a go and see for yourself just how easy it is to build an impressive portfolio.